HL7/davinci-atr/input/pagecontent/background.md

 ### Systems
 The implementation guide defines the responsibilities of the two types of systems involved in an ATR solution:

-**Producer systems** are typically Payer systems but could theoretically be any system responsible for producing a Member Attribution List.
-These systems typically act as servers.
+**Producer systems** are typically Payer systems but could theoretically be any system responsible for producing a Member Attribution List.These systems typically act as servers.

 **Consumer systems** are typically Provider systems that act on behalf of provider organizations who retrieve the attribution list from Producer.
 These systems typically act as clients.